apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 ![state-local](/img/0.7.0/learn/documentation/container/stateful_job.png)

 Note that now the state is physically on the same machine as the tasks, and each task has access only to its local partition.
-However the combination of stateful tasks with the normal partitioning capabilities Samza offers makes this a very general feature: in general you just repartition on the key by which you want to split your processing and then you have full local access to the data within storage in that partition.
+However the combination of stateful tasks with the normal partitioning capabilities Samza offers makes this a very general feature: you just repartition on the key by which you want to split your processing and then you have full local access to the data within storage in that partition.

-In cases where we were querying the external database on each input message to join on additional data for our output stream we would now instead create an input stream coming from the remote database that captures the changes to the database.

 Let's look at how this addresses the problems of the remote store:

 1. This fixes the performance issues of remote queries because the data is now local, what would otherwise be a remote query may now just be a lookup against local memory or disk (we ship a [LevelDB](https://code.google.com/p/leveldb)-based store which is described in detail below).
-1. The isolation issues goes away as well as the queries are executed against the same servers the job runs against and this computation is not intermixed with live service calls.
+1. The isolation issue goes away as well as the queries are executed against the same servers the job runs against and this computation is not intermixed with live service calls.
 1. Data is now local so any kind of data-intensive processing, scans, and filtering is now possible.
-1. The store can abide by the same delivery and fault-tolerance guarantees that the Samza task itself does.
+1. Since the state changes are themselves modeled as a stream the store can abide by the same delivery and fault-tolerance guarantees that Samza gives tasks.

+This isn't always the right pattern to follow, it has a few drawbacks too.
+1. If the data is very large then storing it with each task that uses the data may use more space.
+1. As the per-container data size grows so too will the restore time for a failed task (50Mb/sec is a reasonable restore time to expect).

+However we find that the local state approach is the best more often than not, and, of course, nothing prevents the use of external storage when needed.

+### Databases as input streams

+In cases where we were querying the external database on each input message we can transform this to local processing by instead transforming the database into a stream of row changes.
+These changes can be taken as input by a task, stored, and queried against just as the remote database would be.

+But how can you get such a stream?
+Many databases such Oracle, HBase, MySQL, and MongoDB offer built-in support for directly capturing changes.
+If not this can be done by publishing a stream of changes to Kafka or by implementing our [pluggable stream interface](streams.html) to directly poll the database for changes (say by some last_modified timestamp).
+You want this to be done in a way that you can reset the offset or timestamp back to zero to replay the current state of the database as changes if you need to reprocess.
+If this stream capture is efficient enough you can often avoid having changelogs for your tasks and simply replay them from the source when they fail.

+A wonderful contribution would be a generic jdbc-based stream implementation for extracting changes from relational databases by modified date.

 ### Key-value storage

-Though the storage format is pluggable, we provide a key-value store implementation to tasks out-of-the-box and gives the usual put/get/delete/range queries.
+Though the storage format is pluggable, we provide a key-value store implementation to tasks out-of-the-box that gives the usual put/get/delete/range queries.
 This is backed by a highly available "changelog" stream that provides fault-tolerance by acting as a kind of [redo log](http://en.wikipedia.org/wiki/Redo_log) for the task's state (we describe this more in the next section).

-This key-value storage engine is built on top of [LevelDB](https://code.google.com/p/leveldb).
+This key-value storage engine is built on top of [LevelDB](https://code.google.com/p/leveldb) using a [LevelDB JNI API](https://github.com/fusesource/leveldbjni).
 LevelDB has several nice properties.
 First it maintains data outside the java heap which means it is immediately preferable to any simple approach using a hash table both because of memory-efficiency and to avoid GC.
 It will use an off-heap memory cache and when that is exhausted go to disk for lookups&mdash;so small data sets can be [very fast](https://code.google.com/p/leveldb) and non-memory-resident datasets, though slower, are still possible.
 It is [log-structured](http://www.igvita.com/2012/02/06/sstable-and-log-structured-storage-leveldb/) and writes can be performed at close to disk speeds.
 It also does built-in block compression which helps to reduce both I/O and memory usage.

 The nature of Samza's usage allows us to optimize this further.
 We add an optional "L1" LRU cache which is in-heap and holds deserialized rows.
-This cache is meant to be very small and let's us introduce several optimizations for both reads and writes.
+This cache is meant to be very small and lets us introduce several optimizations for both reads and writes.

 The cache is an "object" or "row" cache&mdash;that is it maintains the java objects stored with no transformation or serialization.
 This complements LevelDB's own block level caching well.
 Reads and writes both populate the cache, and reads on keys in the cache avoid the cost of deserialization for these very common objects.

 For writes the cache provides two benefits.
 Since LevelDB is itself really only a persistent "cache" in our architecture we do not immediately need to apply every write to the filesystem.
 We can batch together a few hundred writes and apply them all at once.
 LevelDB heavily optimizes this kind of batch write.
-This does not impact consistency&mdash;a task always reads what it wrote (since it checks the cache first).
+This does not impact consistency&mdash;a task always reads what it wrote (since it checks the cache first and is the only writer to its store).
 Secondly the cache effectively deduplicates updates so that if multiple updates to the same key occur close together we can optimize away all but the final write to leveldb and the changelog.
 For example, an important use case is maintaining a small number of counters that are incremented on every input.
 A naive implementation would need to write out each new value to LevelDB as well as perhaps logging the change out to the changelog for the task.
 In the extreme case where you had only a single variable, x, incremented on each input, an uncached implementation would produce writes in the form "x=1", "x=2", "x=3", etc which is quite inefficient.
 This is overkill, we only need to flush to the changelog at [commit points](checkpointing.html) not on every write.
 This allows us to "deduplicate" the writes that go to leveldb and the changelog to just the final value before the commit point ("x=3" or whatever it happened to be).

 The combination of these features makes it possible to provide highly available processing that performs very close to memory speeds for small datasets yet still scales up to TBs of data (partitioned up across all the tasks).